 Even though it is not a given, many judgment debtors can still claim exemptions.
 Even if you are being garnished, bankruptcy can provide protection.
 You might want to try and negotiate an installment plan with the creditors or look into getting a loan on your lawsuit and car accident loans.

-Then it would be worth suing them.
+Then it would be worth to sue someone.
 The thing about suing people with no money is that, even if you win.
 There will be little return on investment because the person has nothing of value for sale to pay off their debt.